stephenplusplus/google-auto-auth/readme.md

 See the above section on Authentication.
 This object is necessary if automatic authentication is not available in your environment.

-Everything from the [gcloud-node Authentication Guide](https://googlecloudplatform.github.io/google-cloud-node/#/docs/google-cloud/master/guides/authentication) applies here.

 At a glance, the supported properties for this method are:

+- `credentials` - Object containing `client_email` and `private_key` properties
 - `keyFilename` - Path to a .json, .pem, or .p12 key file
-- `credentials` - Object containing `client_email` and `private_key` properties
+- `projectId` - Your project ID
 - `scopes` - Required scopes for the desired API request
-- `projectId` - Your project ID.

-For more details, see the Authentication Guide linked above, under "The config object".
+- `token` - An access token.
+If provided, we'll use this instead of fetching a new one

 #### auth.authorizeRequest(reqOpts, callback)